 This book will open people’s eyes to the fact that increased gender equality across all of sport is good for everyone.
 By pledging to support it, you can help to redress the balance – bringing more equality to sport, and through that, more equality to society.

-- A high quality, first edition, paperback book.
+- A high quality, first edition, hardback book.

 - Based on interviews with high profile Olympic and Paralympic champions, sports broadcasters, journalists, sports scientists, CEOs, officials and sponsors.